3dreamengine/3DreamEngine/README.md

 yourObject = dream:loadObject("objectName", args)

-	--where args is a table with additional settings splitMaterials       -- if a single mesh has different textured materials, it has to be split into single meshes. splitMaterials does this automatically. raster               -- load the object as 3D raster of different meshes (must be split).
+	--where args is a table with additional settings textures             -- location for textures, use "dir/" to specify diretcory, "file" to specify "file_albedo", "file_roughness", ... splitMaterials       -- if a single mesh has different textured materials, it has to be split into single meshes. splitMaterials does this automatically. raster               -- load the object as 3D raster of different meshes (must be split).
 Instead of an 1D table, obj.objects[x][y][z] will be created. forceTextured        -- if the mesh gets created, it will determine texture mode or simple mode based on tetxures. forceTextured always loads as (non set) texture.